labsix-op/react-hooks-vimeo/README.md

-# Vimeo Player Hook (Project Name)
+# React hooks - Vimeo

 This project is currently a work in progress. 🚧

 ## About

 This is my very first open source project.
 Recently, while working on a project, I found a need for a React Hook implementation for Vimeo's player.
 I was inspired by the [u-wave/react-vimeo](https://github.com/u-wave/react-vimeo/tree/default) library and decided to create a similar one, but with the usage of React hooks, providing a flexible component and a hook for using the Vimeo player.

 This project aims to make it simple for developers to include Vimeo's player in their React applications with a modern, hook-based approach.